We’re building the public interest technology firm

 Think in systems

-Our work often affects technology, policy, and people, and most of what we do has second-order effects.
-If we strive to understand and predict the effects of an intervention on the whole system, we have a better handle on our impact.
-We remain focused on our piece of the puzzle, but we avoid silos and don’t shy away from the big picture.
+Our work touches technology, policy, and people, and most of it has second-order effects.
+When we understand the whole system, we have a better handle on our impact.
+We stay focused on our piece of the puzzle, but we don’t shy away from the big picture, and we don’t build in silos.

 Build bridges, not just tech